MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/hr-how-manage-absence.md

 4. Close the page.

     > [!Tip]
-    > To obtain meaningful statistics, always use the same unit of measurement, hour or day, when registering employee absences.
+    > To obtain meaningful statistics, always use the same unit of measure, hour or day, when registering employee absences.

 ## <a name="to-view-an-individual-employees-absence"></a>To view an individual employee's absence
 1. In the top right corner, choose the **Search for Page or Report** icon, enter **Employees**, and then choose the related link.